OLGR Highlights Approved Manager Compliance

 Are you up to date with your approved manager requirements?

-In their May 2017 update, OLGR has reminded venues of their Approved Manager responsibilities.
+OLGR reminds venues of their Approved Manager compliance responsibilities.

-Of concern to OLGR, is that some licensees have been identified as failing to have approved managers present or reasonably available as prescribed under Liquor Act 1992.
-Part of this concern, is they have found venues with staff in the role of approved manager, without the approvals required for this role.
+Of particular concern is some licensees have been identified as failing to have approved managers present or reasonably available as prescribed under Liquor Act 1992.
+They they have found venues with staff in the role of approved manager, without the approvals required for this role.

 Given that OLGR has made specific mention of these concerns, now is a good time to review your venue’s practises and compliance in relation to approved managers.